gabadigital/awokoya.github.io/content/tributes/pastor-oyedokun-simeon-no-russia.md

 title: Pastor Oyedokun Simeon (NO- Russia)
 tributeTitle: Tribute to the general, Pastor Awokoya
 pastorsName: Pastor Oyedokun Simeon - National Overseer
-location: Russia, DLBC
+summaryHeading: Goodnight to a general, Pastor Awokoya
 summaryParagraph: His consecration and commitment to the proclamation of the gospel regardless of the soil was unquestionable.
+categories: Missionary
+location: Russia
 headless: true
-summaryHeading: Goodnight to a general, Pastor Awokoya
-categories: Missionary
 ---
 **His consecration and commitment to the proclamation of the gospel regardless of the soil was unquestionable**.
 He fought, conquered and **without doubt won the crown of righteousness.**